Skuxblan/Outlook-account-creator/README.md

 }

 ```
 2. Replace `token_here` with actual value.
-You should register on [Capsolver](https://www.capsolver.com/) and get token from dashboard page.
+You should login and get free token on [their website](https://nopecha.com/)

-**Note** - make sure you have positive balance on the website.
-If you have never used capsolver you can claim free trial.
+**Note** - make sure you have enough credits.
+You can renew your balance after some time.